 Extreme Networks offers product training courses, both online and in person, as well as specialized certifications.
-For details, visit www.extremenetworks.com/education/.
+For details, visit the Extreme Networks Training page.

 Help and Support

 If you require assistance, contact Extreme Networks using one of the following methods: